Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - inverse type chart option
 - Berry trees no longer die and EV-reducing berries grow faster with more yields
 - When lvling up in battle, use vanilla's unused blue gradient anim of healthbox if mon can evolve (credits to Lunos & Flametix for their implementation)
+- Set up an advanced version of RHH PR#2909 for GEN6+ XP SHARE
+- Added the mints functionnality based on Ghoulslash's implementation & Merrp's algorithm to change personnality to obtain the correct nature
 - More to be added

 ## TODO